Tantalum73/TTITransition/README.md

 ##Credits##
 ###Please read through the next passage as well###
 Please feel free to use and have fun with **TTITransition**.
-If you do so, I would appreciate if you send me s short message.
+If you do so, I would appreciate if you send me some kind of notification.
-Also please be so kind and leave a short
+Also please be so kind and leave a short link in your app.

 ##License##
 TTITransition is published under MIT License